We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $60–$90 a week and offers sliding scale fees and financial aid.

 - Insurance: Typically not covered, but you can submit for reimbursement.

 In your assigned chat room, you can leave messages for your therapist as well as use the place to journal or note things that you want to remember or revisit with them.
-You can also “shred” messages you want deleted.
+You can also digitally “shred” messages you want to delete.
 Phone and video calls are also an option.

-Some users have expressed dissatisfaction with how they were matched with therapists.
+Some customers report that the therapists provide excellent advice and are supportive, responsive, and fantastic listeners.
+However, some users have expressed dissatisfaction with how they were matched with therapists.
 One stated they wanted a female therapist and were matched with a male therapist.
 Others have said even with the financial aid, the cost was still more than they could afford.

 Best for teenagers